justinmahar/SublimeCSAutocompletePlus/README.md

 In `CoffeeScript Autocomplete Plus Custom Types.sublime-settings`:

 * `coffee_autocomplete_plus_custom_types` -- Custom types, allowing libraries like jQuery.
   - If you would like to define custom types, put them here.
 Autocomplete will then make the defined suggestions for you.
-By default, jQuery is available (partially completed).
+By default, jQuery is defined (partially completed).
+  - Use the `enabled` property to enable or disable a custom type.
   - Use the following example as a starting point:

 ```
 		{
 			"name": "MyType",
+			"enabled": true,
 			"constructor": {"args": []},
 			"static_properties": [{"name": "CONSTANT_ONE"}, {"name": "CONSTANT_TWO"}],
 			"static_methods":